 Furthering our academic impact abroad, the Center for the Study of Youth and Political Conflict, directed by world-renowned scholar Brian Barber, works to repair the lives of adolescents impacted by political violence in countries such as Egypt, Burundi, and Palestine.

 We are proud to have more than 1,500 international students and scholars who call UT Knoxville their home away from home.
 Our international students bring unique insight into our classrooms, inspire intercultural tolerance, and expand our knowledge base on global issues.
 International campus events are brought to life by the cultural traditions of our international students.

-The Center for International Education is a catalyst for the internationalization of our campus community and serves international students and scholars.
-It actively recruits new international students to grow UT’s community, both on campus and around the world.
+The Center for International Education is a catalyst for the globalization of our campus community and serves international students and scholars.
+The administration actively recruits new international students to grow UT’s community, both on campus and around the world.

 Every week our International House brings the world to campus with an ongoing series of international events.
 Sample authentic cuisine and learn traditional dances at culture nights, listen to inspirational guest speakers from around the world, and delight in the food, crafts, and acrobatic displays of the biannual international festival.

 Prospective international students can view admission requirements, an estimate of expenses, scholarship opportunities, test scores, and application deadlines—everything you need to know about applying to UT is right here.

 The flagship campus of the University of Tennessee System